crpietschmann/portfolio/_imports/_posts/2010-10-17-silverlight-embed-ironruby-within-xaml-part-2.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>The first method is easiest when the assembly you wish to load is already referenced by the host application.
-It also allows you to easily support being able to migrate your application to a newer version of the framework since it will load the version of the assembly that your application is compiled for, rather than the specific version stated in the full assembly name.</p>
+The first method is easiest when the assembly you wish to load is already referenced by the host application.
+It also allows you to easily support being able to migrate your application to a newer version of the framework since it will load the version of the assembly that your application is compiled for, rather than the specific version stated in the full assembly name.

 <h3>Loading Assemblies within DLRScriptUserControl</h3>

-<p>Here’s a modified version of DLRScriptUserControl from the previous post that includes the above snippets to load both “System.Windows” and “System.Windows.Browser” assemblies into the ScriptEngine.Runtime context.</p>
+Here’s a modified version of DLRScriptUserControl from the previous post that includes the above snippets to load both “System.Windows” and “System.Windows.Browser” assemblies into the ScriptEngine.Runtime context.

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> DLRScriptUserControl : UserControl
 {